pastranastevenaz/reactNative_eng_ger_translate/README.md

 #### Initialize the project
 `npm start`

-After the script runs, you should be able to lead your project from you Android Virtual Device.
+After the script runs, you should be able to start your project from you Android Virtual Device.

 ###### Be excellent!